asutalo/pantheon-json/README.md

-# Didactic Octo Barnacle JSON
+# Pantheon JSON

-The frontend component of the Didactic Octo Barnacle.
+The frontend component of the Pantheon.

-Built on top of the [ioc-server](https://github.com/asutalo/ioc-server) to provide access to generic CRUD endpoints.
+Built on top of the [Pantheon IOC Server](https://github.com/asutalo/pantheon-ioc-server) to provide access to generic CRUD endpoints.

 #Features
 Generic `parameterised` and `parameterless` endpoints for working with your domain objects.